A CURE FOR CARMANI: BASKETBALL LEGEND’S CHILD RECEIVES LIFE-SAVING TRANSPLANT

 Before Carmani could undergo a bone marrow transplant, a donor had to be found.
 When neither Cece nor Carlos Boozer was a match, they decided to work with a geneticist to bring a matching sibling into the world.

-Fraternal twins Cameron and Cayden were born in 2007 and the bone marrow they provided weeks after their birth was used for Carmani’s transplant at Miami Children’s.
+Fraternal twins Cameron and Cayden were born in 2007 and the bone marrow they provided weeks after their birth was used for Carmani’s transplant at Nicklaus Children's.

 Today, the lively 21-month-old Carmani no longer has sickle cell disease and is meeting all of his recovery milestones way ahead of schedule, while enjoying play time with his twin brothers.